 Students are responsible for the cost of all books and related expenses.
 The program require student to possess a Smart Tablet with 64 GB memory.
-The school advocates the use of e-books and paperback books.
 The required book list will be provided at the start of the program.

 Fitness for Class and Clinical Internship